driemworks/Grants-Program/applications/mercury-application-template.md

   * If so, how is your project different?
     * Yes: We build on: https://github.com/rs-ipfs/substrate
   * If not, are there similar projects in related ecosystems?
+    * Within the substrate/kusama ecosystem I am not aware of any similar projects.
+Within the context of "Decentralized storage" there are several other already well established options through pinning services, public and private gateways, and blockchain-based storage, technologies such as: Textile, Piñata, Infura, and Filecoin.
     * Yes:
       * Pinning services (like Piñata)
         * pinning services are not fully decentralized